Skip to main content

 (E) "Category two" child is a child who has been identified as specific learning disabled as that term is defined in rule 3301-51-01 of the Administrative Code, a child who has an intellectual disability as that term is defined in rule 3301-51-01 of the Administrative Code, or a child who has other health impairment-minor as defined in section 3317.02 of the Revised Code;

-(F) "Category three" child is a child who has been identified with a hearing impairment or is severe behavior disabled as that term is defined in rule 3301-51-01 of the Administrative Code or as severe behavior disabled;
+(F) "Category three" child is a child who has been identified with a hearing impairment or an emotional disturbance as that term is defined in rule 3301-51-01 of the Administrative Code or as severe behavior disabled;

 (H) "Category five" child is a child who has been identified with an orthopedic impairment or as having multiple disabilities as those terms are defined in rule 3301-51-01 of the Administrative Code;